hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 #

 ```
-Notice the line starting with `/srv/usb3disk*/mediaroot`.
+Notice the line at the end starting with `/srv/usb3disk*/mediaroot`.
-When we un-comment this and remount disks, it will mount all disks in order `/srv/usb3disk1` ...
+When we un-comment this and remount disks, it will permit `mergerfs` to mount all disks in order `/srv/usb3disk1` ...
 So, edit `fstab`
 ```
 sudo nano /etc/fstab
 ```